 Georgia Quit Claim Deed Form

 Georgia quit claim deed transfers property to a new owner without warranty against title defects.
-The deed releases the current owner’s (the grantor) legal interest in the property but does not guarantee that they hold clear title to the property.
-The grantor is not liable for any claims against the property that may appear after the deed is recorded.
+The deed releases any interest the current owner has but does not guarantee that they, in fact, hold title.
+The grantee is liable for any claims against the property that may appear after the deed is recorded.

 Georgia Quit Claim Deed Form

 Georgia quit claim deed transfers property to a new owner without warranty against title defects.
-The deed releases the current owner’s (the grantor) legal interest in the property but does not guarantee that they hold clear title to the property.
-The grantor is not liable for any claims against the property that may appear after the deed is recorded.
+The deed releases any interest the current owner has but does not guarantee that they, in fact, hold title.
+The grantee is liable for any claims against the property that may appear after the deed is recorded.

 Georgia quit claim deed transfers property to a new owner without warranty against title defects.
-The deed releases the current owner’s (the grantor) legal interest in the property but does not guarantee that they hold clear title to the property.
-The grantor is not liable for any claims against the property that may appear after the deed is recorded.
+The deed releases any interest the current owner has but does not guarantee that they, in fact, hold title.
+The grantee is liable for any claims against the property that may appear after the deed is recorded.

 1. Home »